Skip to content

 Perth

-Ningaloo Reef Marine Park is a UNESCO World Heritage Site and is the largest reef in the world.
-It extends over 260 km, and there you could find many kinds of marine creatures, such as whalefish, humpback whales, turtles, and over 500 species of fish and 300 species of coral.
+Ningaloo Reef Marine Park is a UNESCO World Heritage Site and the world’s largest reef.
+It extends over 260 km, and there you can find many kinds of marine creatures, such as whalefish, humpback whales, turtles, and over 500 species of fish and 300 species of coral.

-Also, you can go to one of the best beaches for snorkelling with white sand and crystal-clear water.
-It is also one of the few places in the world where swimming with whalefish is an amazing experience for animal lovers.
+You can also go to one of the best beaches for snorkelling, with white sand and crystal-clear water.
+It is also one of the few places worldwide where swimming with whalefish is a fantastic experience for animal lovers.

-Coral Bay is also a great base with long white sand beaches and ideal conditions for swimming, snorkelling, fishing, and boating.
-Off the coast, there are ample opportunities for divers with many wrecks around Point Cloates.
+Coral Bay is also a great base, with long white-sand beaches and ideal swimming, snorkelling, fishing, and boating conditions.
+Off the coast, there are ample opportunities for divers, with many wrecks around Point Cloates.

 Horizontal Waterfalls

-One of the best things that you can do in Perth is to watch the horizontal waterfalls from a jet boat.
-It features a powerful tidal flow up to 11 meters high through two narrow gorges to form this strange natural phenomenon.
+One of the best things to do in Perth is to watch the horizontal waterfalls from a jet boat.
+This strange natural phenomenon is formed by a powerful tidal flow up to 11 meters high through two narrow gorges.

-It is also one of the best outdoor adventures in Australia and the only way to experience this remote attraction is to take an organized tour by seaplane or jet boat.
+It is also one of the best outdoor adventures in Australia.
+The only way to experience this remote attraction is to take an organized seaplane or jet boat tour.

-Tours depart from Broome or Derby and include a scenic ride over the stunningly beautiful Bukaner Peninsula, with a wild stretch of red coast dotted with turquoise-washed cliffs and dotted with hundreds of uninhabited islets.
+Tours depart from Broome or Derby and include a scenic ride over the stunningly beautiful Bikaner Peninsula, with a wild stretch of red coast dotted with turquoise-washed cliffs and hundreds of uninhabited islets.

 Mary’s Cathedral